Vajram-And-RaviVajram-And-Ravi

 The tribal groups held significant and inseparable roles within Indian society.
 Before their annexation and subsequent incorporation into the British territories, they had their own social and economic systems.
 The British implemented new rules were implemented by the British and the boundary between the tribals and the state was broken.
 This led to many clashes between the Government and the tribal people.
 These struggles can be named as tribal movements/uprisings.

-Causes for the Tribal Movements
+Tribal Movements Causes

 By annexing their territories and clearing the forest to introduce cash crops in India, the British administration brought relatively isolated tribal groups into the ambit of colonialism.